The goals of this chapter are to:

 Chapter Notes: The main text and much of the imagery from this chapter come from the Digital Atlas of Ancient Life (CC BY-NC-SA), which is managed by the Paleontological Research Institution.
 Exercises in this chapter will heavily rely on sketching, so be sure to review the best practices for sketching from Chapter 0.

 Using CT images also helps with fossil preparation as paleontologists often spend hours carefully removing rock matrix from a fossil.
-If you have seen tribolite specimens, these are often prepared by micro air blasting with talc to remove the host limestone.
+If you have seen trilobite specimens, these are often prepared by micro air blasting with talc to remove the host limestone.
 This can take from a few to tens of thousands of hours.
-CT tomography is much faster at digitally removing the rock matrix (Figure 7.2).
+CT is much faster at digitally removing the rock matrix (Figure 7.2).

 Taxonomy sounds like a big word, but it’s just the term used to describe scientists classify things, which we’ve been doing throughout this lab manual (e.g. rock and minerals).
 The classification of fossils is one of the meeting points between geology and biology, and we follow the traditional biology taxonomy when classifying fossils (Figure 7.3).
 The major ranks are domain, kingdom, , , , , , and .
 For the fossils in this lab manual, we will focus primarily on the phylum rank, with some organisms at the class and order rankings.